-1 Non-attendance at school is undesirable behaviour and if the Policy on attendance is separate from the Behaviour Policy, it can be
+1 Non-attendance at school is undesirable behaviour and if the Policy on attendance is separate from the Behaviour Policy, it can be approved in line with the Behaviour Policy e.g. by the Head teacher only if they so choose.

-2 "...barriers to attendance evolve quickly, the Policy should be reviewed and updated as necessary...(and) schools should seek the views of pupils and parents" (p11 Working together to improve school attendance (publishing.service.gov.uk)).
+2 "...barriers to attendance evolve quickly, the Policy should be reviewed and updated as necessary...(and) schools should seek the views of pupils and parents" (p16 DfE Working together to improve school attendance).